SeriousGuy888/Billzonian/docs/_posts/2021-11-01-present-tense.md

 categories: plans
 ---

-The *present progressive tense* is represented in English using the auxiliary word `to be` and the suffix `-ing`.
-As opposed to the *simple present tense*, which does not use any auxiliary verb.
+The [present progressive tense](https://en.wikipedia.org/wiki/Simple_present) is represented in English using the auxiliary word `to be` and the suffix `-ing`.
+As opposed to the [simple present tense](https://en.wikipedia.org/wiki/Present_continuous), which does not use any auxiliary verb.
 > **PPT:** I am sleeping.
   **SPT:** I sleep.